 The accompanying financial statements have been prepared on the modified cash basis, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles, and is an acceptable method of reporting under Department of Labor regulations.
 The modified cash basis of accounting utilizes the cash basis of accounting while carrying investments at fair value and recording investment income on the accrual basis.
 Consequently, contributions are recognized when received rather than when earned, and expenses are recognized when paid rather than when the obligation is incurred.
+As of December 31, 2004, \$104,036 of employee contributions and \$48,738 of employer contributions for the 2004 Plan year had not been remitted to the trust.
 As of December 31, 2003, \$89,451 of employee contributions and \$41,685 of employer contributions for the 2003 Plan year had not been remitted to the trust.
-As of December 31, 2002, \$174,340 of employee contributions and \$73,549 of employer contributions for the 2002 Plan year had not been remitted to the trust.
-As of December 31, 2003, \$82,689 of excess deferrals were held by the trust and distributed to participants during 2004.
-As of December 31, 2002, no excess deferrals were held by the trust.
-Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable and payable.
+As of December 31, 2004 and 2003, \$71,555 and \$82,689, respectively, of excess deferrals were held by the trust and distributed to participants subsequent to year end.
+As of December 31, 2004, \$33,719 of participant loan balances were in default and deemed distributed subsequent to year end.
+Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable, accounts payable, and a reduction of outstanding participant loans, respectively.